MabbottLab/MEGneto/ConfigParams.md

                         <summary>Cutoff</summary>
                         Where: fcp_1_TaskEpoching in artifact detection
                         <br>
-                        Meaning: Cutoff frequency indicating at what point the signal should be classified as a jump artifact
+                        Meaning: Cutoff frequency indicating at what point the signal should be classified as a jump artifact (e.g. 35)
                       </details>
                     </li>
                 </ul>